Mateocontrerass/mateocontrerass/README.md

 ## Interest
 🔭 I am urrently exploring Machine Learning algorithms 🤖.

-:seedling: Also improving my dexterity in R and Python :snake: .
-Also learning SQL.
+:seedling: I am also improving my dexterity in R and Python :snake: and learning SQL.

 :blue_book: I want to learn Cloud computing ☁️ such as Azure and AWS.